-There are two sympatric flounder populations in the Baltic Sea, which differ in their spawning habitat and egg characteristics (Nissling et al., 2002; Nissling and Dahlman, 2010).
-Demersal spawners produce small and heavy eggs which develop at the bottom of shallow banks and coastal areas in the northern part of the Baltic Proper.
+It is not possible at this stage to separate the proportion of this species in either stock assessment or fisheries, as external morphological characters cannot discriminate between European and Baltic flounders.
+The two taxa can be clearly distinguished based on gamete physiology and morphology (Momigliano et al., 2018).
+Baltic flounder produce small and heavy eggs which develop at the bottom of shallow banks and coastal areas in the northern part of the Baltic Proper.
 Successful reproduction occurs down to 5-7 psu.
-Pelagic spawners spawn at 70-130 m depth, and their eggs are neutrally buoyant at 10-20 psu and require oxygen concentrations of 1-2ml/l for development (Vitins, 1980; Nissling et al., 2002; Ustups et al, 2013).
+European spawn at 70-130 m depth, and their eggs are neutrally buoyant at 10-20 psu and require oxygen concentrations of 1-2ml/l for development (Vitins, 1980; Nissling et al., 2002; Ustups et al, 2013).